 Practice an array of general obedience skills to develop a well-rounded dog.

-Puppy Kindergarten – This class, designed for pups 8-weeks to 6 months, combines obedience, socialization, and play to introduce obedience exercises, build confidence in pups, and prevent fearful and aggressive behavior in adulthood.
+Puppy Preschool – This class, designed for pups 2 to 4 months (8-16 weeks), combines socialization, obedience, desensitization and play to build confidence in pups and prevent fearful behavior in adulthood.
 Teach your pup to be calm in exciting environments, habituate them to meeting new people and dogs, being handled, and giving up prize possessions.
 Your puppy must have 2 rounds of distemper vaccine, bordatella and a negative fecal exam to participate.

 Basic Obedience – This class is designed for dogs ages six months and older – or puppies that have already graduated from Puppy Kindergarten.
 The class covers basic obedience skills including sit, down, stay, come, and polite leash-walking behavior and much more!